 Step 2: Select the Kubernetes delegate type

-Enter a name and description for the Delegate that will let others know what it is used for, or where it's installed.
+Enter a name and description for the delegate that informs others of its use or installation location.

 Step 3: Add delegate name

-Do not run Delegates with the same name in different clusters.
-See Troubleshooting.
+Do not run delegates with the same name in different clusters.
+Go to Troubleshooting.

 name metadata of the StatefulSet.